librecores/librecores-ci-jenkins-server/README.md

 In order to debug the master, use the `-e DEBUG=true -p 5005:5005` when starting the container.
 Jenkins will be suspended on the startup in such case.

+In the debug mode it is possible to debug Jenkins core master, including Jenkins core, plugins, and Groovy Init Scripts in this repository.
+Just open IDE with the required projects and attach debugger to the instance.

 ### Building images

 #### Master